 twisting darkness to light in April rain?

-Is it so odd to think Gaea is a soul
+You laugh?
+Is it odd to think Gaea is a soul

 you can save or destroy like your own?

 Earth tell us how to live as we grow

 formed the seasons long before we know.